rayaankhan/historic-capitals-india-btp2/README.md

 ## License

-This project is licensed under the MIT License.
-For more details, please refer to the [LICENSE](LICENSE) file.
+This project is licensed under the [MIT License](LICENSE).

 ## Contact

-For any inquiries or feedback, please contact us at [rayaan.khan@students.iiit.ac.in](mailto:rayaan.khan@students.iiit.ac.in).
+For inquiries or feedback, contact us at [rayaan.khan@students.iiit.ac.in](mailto:rayaan.khan@students.iiit.ac.in).